qyh214/wow_addons_private_use/AddOns/ElvUI_Enhanced/README.md

 - Automatic role detection for battleground and party/raid groups.
 - Automatic selection of highest vendor value quest rewards (you can still pick another if you like).
 ## Data Texts
-- Fully configurable extra datatext panels attached to the bottom of the three main actionbars.
 - Target Range data text module displaying the range to your currently selected target.
 - Item Level data text for a quick glance at your currently equipped item levels.
 - Quick datatext configuration by CTRL-ALT-RightClick on any datatext panel.